gbmhunter/blog/content/pcb-design/pcb-manufacturing-and-assembly-considerations/index.md

 This is an example of a PCB which I really like.
 It is called "[The Mojo](http://embeddedmicro.com/products/the-mojo)", and it is a Arduino-like FPGA development board.
 I love the black and green colour combination of the soldermask and silkscreen respectively.

-{{< img src="the-mojo-fpga-pcb.jpg" caption="'The Mojo', a Arduino-like FPGA development that looks really nice.
-Image from http://embeddedmicro.com/products/the-mojo."  width="800px" >}}
+{{% figure src="the-mojo-fpga-pcb.jpg" caption="'The Mojo', a Arduino-like FPGA development that looks really nice.
+Image from http://embeddedmicro.com/products/the-mojo."  width="800px" %}}

 ## Late Cycle Rework